anastasiiakim/PRANC/README.md

 # PRANC
 can be used to compute the probabilities of ranked or unranked phylogenetic gene tree topologies given a species tree under the coalescent process.
-It can also output "democratic vote" (most frequent) ranked or unranked topologies. *PRANC* can also estimate the maximum likelihood species tree with branch lengths from the sample of ranked or unranked gene tree topologies.
+A ranked tree depicts not only the topological relationship among gene lineages, as an unranked tree does, but also the sequence in which the lineages coalesce. *PRANC* can also output "democratic vote" (most frequent) ranked or unranked topologies. *PRANC* can estimate the maximum likelihood species tree with branch lengths from the sample of ranked or unranked gene tree topologies.
 Greedy consensus tree can be used as a starting tree.
 Also, trees selected by minimization of ancient coalescence (MAC) criterion can be used as starting trees.

 ## Installation
 After downloading the source code, go to SRC directory and type